Ed94/SectoredLang/README.md

 Ex: Library Packages.

+## Organization

-.mas (name of language) files are the implementation to be used by the handler.
+**.mas** (name of language) files are the source code implementation to be managed by the handler.

-.bp (blueprint) files are the header/table of contents/indexer of implementation.
+**.bp** (blueprint) files are the header/table of contents/indexer of implementation.
 They are read first within the designated directories for the handler to manage or generate packages.
 Completely optional.
 Used as a way to better organize code and provide implementation level documentation.